Logiqx/gps-details/docs/devices/coros/firmware/3.0706.0/README.md

 Comparing the APEX 2 Pro with 3.0706.0 against the Motion GPS @ 5 Hz it can be seen that there is more smoothing than speedsurfing, and the COROS does not accurately capture the low speeds during turns.

 The COROS speeds are not nearly so close to the Motion when using the windsurfing mode.
-They are often out by several tenths of a knot and sometimes multiple knots, especially sudden bursts of speed and during turns.
+They are often out by several tenths of a knot and sometimes multiple knots, especially during sudden bursts of speed and when slowing down during turns.

 ![sailing-windsurfing](img/sailing-windsurfing.png)